UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

     ```

     > [!NOTE]
-    > If you have multiple containers in a pod, use the `-c {container name}` parameter to specify a specific container name. <br>
+    > If you have multiple containers in a pod, use the `-c {container name}` parameter to specify a specific container name.
+    >
     > Example: `oc rsync {podname}:{path/to/directory} {destination/on/host} -c {container name}`

 ## Backing up a database on OpenShift

-In this example, the type of database which will be backed up is PostgreSQL.
-Substitute the commands executed in this guide (using `oc exec`) with commands which are appropriate to the database type you're using.
+In this example, the type of database being backed up is PostgreSQL.
+Substitute the commands executed in this article (using `oc exec`) with commands that are appropriate to the database type you're using.

 1. Create a directory on your localhost for files to be backed up to: